PharMerica $5.28M Data Breach Class Action Settlement

 When is the PharMerica data breach settlement payout date?

-Payments and credit monitoring codes will be issued to class members approximately 105 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments and credit monitoring codes to class members approximately 105 days after the court grants final approval of the settlement.

 Why did PharMerica settle this lawsuit?

-The class action lawsuit alleged that PharMerica failed to adequately protect sensitive personal and medical information, resulting in a cyberattack in March 2023.
-The data breach was carried out by a cybercriminal group known as “Money Message,” which exfiltrated 4.7 terabytes of data, including names, addresses, dates of birth, Social Security numbers, and medical or insurance information belonging to customers.
+The class action lawsuit alleged PharMerica failed to adequately protect sensitive personal and medical information, resulting in a cyberattack in March 2023.
+A cybercriminal group known as “Money Message” executed the breach, which exfiltrated 4.7 terabytes of data, including names, addresses, dates of birth, Social Security numbers, and customer medical or insurance information.

 PharMerica denies the allegations but agreed to settle to avoid the expense and risk of continued litigation and a possible trial.